The Guide to the Law of Evidence in the District of Columbia

 View a sample of this title using the ReadNow feature

-This guide sets forth each Federal Rule of Evidence (FRE), followed by a summary of how that FRE is generally applied in federal courts.
-The guide also concisely compares each FRE with D.C. local practices and provides abbreviated annotations of notable cases from D.C.’s local courts.
-And, as users of the parent treatise have long known, the guide reliably describes the evolving state of evidence law.
-In other words, the Treatise’s core standards remain foundational with the guide.
+As does the parent Treatise, the Guide sets forth each Federal Rule of Evidence (FRE) followed by a summary of how that FRE is generally applied in federal courts.
+The Guide next concisely compares that FRE with D.C. local practice and provides abbreviated annotations of notable cases from D.C.’s local courts.
+And, as users of the parent Treatise have long known, the Guide reliably describes the evolving state of evidence law.
+In other words, the Treatise’s core standards remain foundational with the Guide.

 eBooks, CDs, downloadable content, and software purchases are noncancelable, nonrefundable and nonreturnable.
 Click here for more information about LexisNexis eBooks.
 The eBook versions of this title may feature links to Lexis+® for further legal research options.
 A valid subscription to Lexis+® is required to access this content.